Title

 Republic Act No. 6727: Wage Rationalization Act is a Philippine legislation enacted in 1989 that establishes minimum wage rates, promotes productivity improvement, and resolves wage disputes through compulsory arbitration, with violations resulting in fines and imprisonment.

-Preliminary or permanent injunctions or temporary restraining orders cannot be issued against proceedings before the National Commission or Regional Boards.
+No court, tribunal, or other entity may issue any preliminary or permanent injunction or temporary restraining order against any proceedings before the Commission or the Regional Boards.

 Analyze Cases Smarter, Faster